Purplecannon/footnote/doc/WeeklyProgress.md

 - Created handleSubmit function that sends this data via a POST request.
 - Was able to console.log(data) but had to conduct more research in order to figure out how to link this to the backend for the sign up page.
+- Revised documentation based on comments for frontend

 #### Mia Huynh